Pan Am Flight 73: Reward and reported killing of accused

 Zayd Hassan Abd al-Latif Safarini was extradited to the U.S. by the Government of Pakistan.
-He is serving his 160-year sentence at the Federal Correctional Complex in Terre Haute, Indiana.
+He is serving his 160-year sentence at the United States Penitentiary, Terre Haute in Terre Haute, Indiana.

-The other four prisoners were deported by Pakistani authorities to Palestine in 2008.
+The other four prisoners were deported by Pakistani authorities to PA in Israel in 2008.
 On December 3, 2009, the FBI, in coordination with the State Department, announced a $5M reward for information that leads to the capture of each of the four remaining hijackers of Pan Am 73.

-One of the four, Jamal Saeed Abdul Rahim, was allegedly killed in a drone strike in Pakistan on 9 January 2010.
+One of the four, Jamal Saeed Abdul Rahim, was allegedly killed in a drone strike in Pakistan on January 9, 2010.
 His death was never confirmed and he remains on the FBI's Most Wanted Terrorists list and the State Department's Rewards for Justice list.

 In hopes of generating new leads for the alleged hijackers the FBI released new age-progressed images on January 11, 2018.
 The case is still under investigation by the Washington Field Office of the Bureau.